Isaac Teller

-Isaac Teller (February 7, 1799 – April 30, 1868) was a U.S. Representative from New York, nephew of Abraham Henry Schenck.
+Isaac Teller (February 7, 1799 – April 30, 1868) was an American politician who was a U.S. Representative from New York from 1854 to 1855.

+Biography

-Born in Matteawan, New York, Teller completed preparatory studies and held several local offices.
+Born in Matteawan, New York (now Beacon), Teller was nephew of Abraham Henry Schenck.
+He completed preparatory studies and held several local offices.

 Teller was elected as a Whig to the Thirty-third Congress to fill the vacancy caused by the resignation of Gilbert Dean and served from November 7, 1854, to March 3, 1855.

 He engaged in agricultural pursuits.
-He died in Matteawan (now Beacon), New York, April 30, 1868.
+He died in Matteawan, New York, April 30, 1868.
 His interment was located in Fishkill Rural Cemetery.